DaveGut/HubitatActive/KasaCloudDevices/README.md

-# Local Hubitat-TP-Link-Integration
+# Cloud Hubitat-TP-Link-Integration
+## Supports devices that have been upgraded to firmware that does not support the Local Integration Method.

-Local (non-cloud) integration of TP-Link Devices into Hubitat Environment.
+Cloud integration of TP-Link Devices into Hubitat Environment.
+This is to address changes to the TP-Link firmware for some devices.
 This set supports:

 a.
-Manual installation where the user enters the IP address and other information.
-Does not utilize the integration application.
+Integrated installation using the Application,

 b.
-Integrated installation using the Application,

-c.
 Installation using Hubitat Package Manager.

 # See the link below for information and instructions.